nicholasung/gcalbot/README.md

 # GCALBOT
+## setup info
+set up with python3.

+pip install all of:
+gcsa,
+dotenv,
+discord,

+make a .env file at root with parameters of TOKEN, CAL_ID, and INV_LINK

+Token holds the bot token, CAL_ID and INV_LINK hold information of the google calendar

+Reqires a authenitcation via a project in google cloud

+## specs
 - Behaviour
     - Automatically Push, Pull and Sync every 24 hrs
     - Assign use name strings as ids to matching events in both places so if one changes it can sync